WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/Regulatory/ReadME.md

 - Populate output dataframe with *WaDE Date* specific columns.
 - Assign **NARD** info to the *WaDE Date* specific columns (this was hardcoded by hand for simplicity).
 - Perform error check on output dataframe.
-- Export output dataframe *methods.csv*.
+- Export output dataframe *date.csv*.

 #### Sample Output (WARNING: not all fields shown):
 Date | Year